 Some of the Best Boating Areas in Alabama

 According to the Department of Conservation and Natural Resources, there are about 256,000 registered boat owners in the state of Alabama alone.
-One of the best features of the state is its strategic location, perfect for hot and humid summers which provide the great opportunity to go boating from one of the many public ramps across the state.
+One of the state’s best features is its strategic location, which is perfect for hot and humid summers.
+It provides a great opportunity to go boating from one of the many public ramps across the state.

 Another great thing about Alabama is the fact that over three 3% of the state is made up of water.
 The Yellowhammer state is also home to one of the longest navigational waterways in the whole country.